 - Appliance Damage: Water heaters, dishwashers, and washing machines often suffer from mineral deposits, which reduce efficiency and shorten their operational lifespan.

-- Increased Maintenance Costs: Homes with hard water face more frequent repairs, higher energy bills, and early replacement of plumbing components.
+- Increased Maintenance Costs: Homes with hard water face more frequent repairs, higher energy bills (especially for heating water), and early replacement of plumbing components.

 How Soft Water Affects Plumbing